What is a computer network?

 Networks are made up of network nodes (endpoints, switches and routers) which use interconnections to communicate with each other and move data from one device to another.
 Network components may be structured in a number of different topologies depending on the size and purpose of the network.
-For example a home network will look very different to an enterprise network for a multinational company.
-There are two primary categories: LANs and WANs.
+For example a home network will look very different to an enterprise network which could span multiple offices across the globe.

 To make it easier to build networks using many components, potentially from many different manufacturers we split it into layers.
 The lowest layer includes the medium used to transmit ones and zeros across physical space – for example an Ethernet cable or some form of wireless technology.
 The highest layer includes applications such as a web browser which turns the data transmitted across the network into something useful.
-We use two models to represent networks: the Open Systems Interconnection (OSI) model and the TCP/IP (Transmission Control Protocol / Internet Protocol) model - also known as the Internet Protocol Suite.
+We use two models to represent networks, the Open Systems Interconnection (OSI) model and the TCP/IP or Internet Protocol Suite model.

 Free flow conversation is now free to happen until either party decides to close the conversation:

 - Party B initiates the close of the conversation with “Well, must be off.
 Bye!”